 “If the only prayer you said was ‘Thank you’, that would be enough.” – Eckhart Tolle

 While the above-mentioned quote is often cited as Eckhart Tolle’s, I actually heard it first from my mother.
 One of the values I learned from home is gratitude.
 I am thankful to have learnt it at an early age and try to take it with me wherever I go.
-I noticed that in environments where people are less grateful, there’s less joy, like a playground attacked by Death Eaters.
+I noticed that in environments where people are less grateful, there’s less joy, like a playground attacked by dementors.

 Some people will say that it works the other way around.
 That happy people are grateful because they obviously have something to thank for, that they are more blessed.
 I think that happiness is something that comes from within and cultivated by an attitude of gratitude.
 The Benedictine monk below backs me up on this one.

 “If you’re grateful, you’re not fearful, and if you’re not fearful, you’re not violent.
 If you’re grateful, you act out of a sense of enough and not of a sense of scarcity, and you are willing to share.
 If you are grateful, you are enjoying the differences between people, and you are respectful to everybody, and that changes this power pyramid under which we live.” – David Steindl-Rast

 Developing an attitude of gratitude